xinzhan/core-services.en/help/interface/attributes/t-crs-usecase.md

 >
 >Solution group membership is also required.

-To use the Customer Attributes feature, users must belong to the Adobe Customer Attributes group in user management, and to solution-level groups (Analytics or Target).
+To use the Customer Attributes feature, users must belong to the Adobe Customer Attributes group in user management, and to solution-level groups (Analytics or [!DNL Target]).

 See [Users and Groups](../admin-getting-started/admin-getting-started.md#task_3295A85536BF48899A1AB40D207E77E9).

 ## Create a data file {#task_B5FB8C0649374C7A94C45DCF2878EA1A}

 This data is enterprise customer data from your CRM.
 The data might include subscriber data for products, including member IDs, entitled products, most-launched products, and so on.

 1. Create a `.csv`.